WisDOT North Central Region road construction update - Wausau Pilot & Review

 Schedule: April 12, 2021 to August 27, 2021

-Work scheduled for next week: Crews will pave asphalt shoulders and tie-ins at 4th Court and 5th Avenue, install erosion control, install traffic control for the traffic switch over to the southbound WIS 73 lanes, and begin removing concrete pavement along northbound WIS 73.
+Work scheduled for next week: Crews will continue concrete removal along northbound WIS 73.

-Traffic impacts: Traffic will be switched to a bi-directional pattern on the newly constructed southbound WIS 73 lanes and temporary widenings.
+Traffic impacts: Traffic has been shifted onto the new southbound lanes and temporary widenings.
+A 12-foot width restriction remains in place.

-For more information regarding traffic impacts, transportation news and improvement project updates in Wisconsin’s North Central region: